-General obligation bonds, certificates of obligation, and tax notes are direct obligations of the City for which its full faith and credit are pledged.
-Repayment of general obligation bonds, certificates of obligation, and tax notes are from taxes levied on all taxable property located within the City.
+Certificates of obligation and tax notes are direct obligations of the City for which its full faith and credit are pledged.
+Repayment of certificates of obligation and tax notes are from taxes levied on all taxable property located within the City.
 The City is not obligated in any manner for special assessment debt.